IanHarvey/bluepy/docs/peripheral.rst

    The *iface* parameter allows the Bluetooth interface on which to make the connection to be set.
    On Linux, 0 means */dev/hci0*, 1 means */dev/hci1* and so on.

+   The *timeout* parameter (in seconds) can be used to limit the hang time for trying to connect to device.

    *deviceAddr* may also be a ``ScanEntry`` object.
 In this case the device address, address type, and interface number are all taken from the ``ScanEntry`` values, and the *addrType* and *iface* parameters are ignored.